Call now in confidence immediate help & advice 24/7

 How Long Does Alcohol Rehab Last?

-Prior to attending alcohol rehab in Cardiff, an individual is likely to be curious about how long they are expected to attend treatment for.
+Prior to attending drug and alcohol rehab in Cardiff, an individual is likely to be curious about how long they are expected to attend treatment for.
 This information is important, too, when it comes to arranging time away from work and the family home.

-On average, an individual will spend 28 days in rehab.
 This is an estimate, and individuals may spend shorter or longer in treatment depending on factors like the severity of their condition, the substance they are addicted to, and what triggers they suffer with.

 These 28 days is split roughly into two stages.
 The first, lasting 7-10 days, sees an individual undergo medical detox.
 This tends to be the amount of time it takes to safely wean the body from a dependence.